Learn how to use Kuba to securely run your applications with environment variables from cloud providers.

 kuba run -- <your-command>

 This will fetch all secrets defined in your kuba.yaml file and pass them as environment variables to your command.
+By default, these secrets are merged with your current OS environment.

 Node.js Application